Confidentiality & Medical Records

 8.5 All members of staff have received Dementia Friendly training, and wear ‘Dementia Friends’ pin badges.

-8.6 For patients who require translators or access to British Sign Language, the practice uses Language Line and Wakefield Council respectively.
+8.6 For patients who require translators or access to British Sign Language, the practice uses Language Line and D&A Languages/Topp Language Services respectively.
 Please let members of staff know if you need an interpreter for your appointment.